legal resources necessary to hold negligent facilities accountable.

-What are the Risk Factors for Developing Bed Sores?
+What Are the Risk Factors for Nursing Home Patients Developing Bed Sores?

 By Nursing Home Law Center